vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Citibank for some transactions, finishing checkout at 4:12 PM.
 I then made some trips for food purchases, recorded in [food_purchases.sql](../sql/food_purchases.sql).

+## Sunday November 14

+In the afternoon, I made a trip to downtown San Francisco for clothes shopping.

+From around 1:15 PM to 2:15 PM, I took BART from North Berkeley to Powell Street (this includes time walking to the station, waiting for the train (for 18 minutes), taking the train, switching trains at MacArthur) and then walked to the Target near it.

+At Target, I bought three sweatshirts and finished checkout at 2:39 PM.

+I then went to Old Navy.
+They had sweatshirts too but I had bought enough at Target.
+I found one pair of shorts that was small enough for my waist; I bought it and checked out at 3:06 PM.

+I then took BART to 16th Street / Mission.
+Again, the wait was long (17 minutes) and the ride was short.
+I walked to Pakwan and placed an order at 3:43 PM.
+I waited, partly by walking outside and partly inside, then picked up my order around 4:10 PM.

+I then walked back to BART, arriving at 4:14 PM.
+Again it was a long wait (14 minutes) for the train back.
+The train had some delays due to police activity at 19th Street; I reached North Berkeley BART at 5:09 PM and then walked back home, arriving around 5:15 PM.